-For each case that included a detention and in which the defendant will go through a hearing at the court, workers at the prosecutor’s office will go over the different documents, review them, print them out and put them together in a paper folder with a new number that will be created for the case, this time matching the court’s filing system.
-In some parts of the documents, the workers add Post-it notes so the prosecutor who will be present at the detention hearing review, who is not the one that was at the office the night of the call and who will likely have access to the documents only briefly before the hearings start, can quickly retrieve key information.
-The list of necessary documents and information for each case is standardized in the procedures of the prosecutor’s office; although there is space for adaptation according to the characteristics of the case.
-In practice and in most cases, it is quite straightforward: besides the police report, which is necessary in all cases, in the case of threats in the context of domestic violence [amenazas en contexto VIF], they need to include some document that proves the relationship between the victim and the defendant.
-In the case of the criminal offence of causing damages to property [daños], it is important to include something that shows the estimated value of the damages.
-In the case of assaults, the medical report is key.
-Also, in some other cases, it is very important that the police report states very specific information: for threats for example, the report needs to literally describe what the defendant allegedly said, including all the swears and high-caliber insults, which will be read out loud at the hearing, making for an odd mix with the formality of law procedures – “a curious mix of theatre and the mundane” (Sylvestre et al. 2015, 1347).
+The mandated documents and information for each case are standardized in the procedures of the prosecutor’s office, but certain types of cases require additional documents or more detailed versions of the required materials.
+In domestic violence cases (amenazas en contexto VIF), some documentation that proves the relationship between the victim and the defendant is required.
+In incidents that cause damage to property (daños), it is important to include evidence of the estimated cost of that damage.
+In assault cases, the medical report should be particularly detailed.
+When the victim claims that the defendant is making serious threats, the report needs to repeat what the defendant allegedly said, including all the swear words and insults, which will be read out loud at the hearing, making for a jarring blend with the formality of law procedures: “a curious mix of theatre and the mundane” (Sylvestre et al. 2015, 1347).

-In all these cases, anyway, the documents included in each file do not directly address the criminal offence itself: they communicate the value of a good, the gravity of an injury, the relationship between two people, the wording of a threat; whether this good, this injury, this relationship or this threat correspond to the legal definition of the criminal offence in which the detained person participated is the result of contingent filing practices.
+In none of these cases, however, do the documents included in each file directly address the criminal offence itself: rather, they communicate the value of a damaged piece of property, the gravity of an injury, the relationship between two people, the wording of a threat.
+Whether this good, this injury, this relationship or this threat corresponds to the legal definition of the criminal offence in which the detained person participated is the result of contingent filing practices.
+This evidence is constructed through narrative and documentary practices that add more documents but not necessarily more information about the criminal offence: the material in the file is compiled and edited by the clerk based on what he or she is told by the police, who base that information on what the victim told them.
+Even though routine scrutiny of this chain of reporting is a common feature of adversarial procedures, the legal fiction of the detention in flagrante delicto, in which actors collaborate to act “as if” the policeman had witnessed the assault, allows such scrutiny to be avoided.

+For each case involving detention and a subsequent detention hearing, the prosecutor’s office staff will review and print the file documents, place them in a paper folder, and assign the case a new number that matches the court’s filing system.
+To highlight key information that will be useful to the prosecutor, who will likely first see these documents only a few moments before the hearing starts, the clerks affix Post-it notes to relevant sections of the material.